lucasmreis/blogSource/src/posts/learning-reason-part-1.md

 |> Js.log;
 ```

 And we're done.
-I'm happy Reason changes to the syntax did not affect the refactoring super powers of Ocaml :)
+I'm happy ReasonML changes to the syntax did not affect the refactoring super powers of Ocaml :)

 The final code for the function [can be found here](https://github.com/lucasmreis/reason-exp/blob/master/src/second.re).

 ## Conclusion

-* Easy to start
+First of all, all the benefits present in Fable are present in ReasonML - and that's great.
+Just like Fable, it's a nice pragmatic Elm.
+And I thought that, from all the languages, it was the easier to just start a project - I did not have to install any different tools, and the main packages are in npm.
+So that's a win for ReasonML :)

-* Same amazing benefits of Fable, a lot of Elm benefits
+In the next part of this series, I'll start writing an actual web app, and I'll use the React integration library called [ReasonReact]().
+I think that this is where all the mentioned languages will differ the most.
+In the javascript world, I'm finding myself using a "pure React" model more and more, and it seems ReasonReact will work well together with it.
+Let's find it out together!

-* Discord very responsive
+A last comment: ReasonML's [Discord channel](https://discordapp.com/invite/reasonml) is a great place, and the language maintainers are very active and helpful.
+Thank you for helping and answering questions so quickly!